Serial killer who took 10 women's lives executed in Florida

 But she ended up using heroic use of that history.

-"At the time he put the gun to my head, it was nothing new to me," she told The Associated Press.
+"At the time he put the gun to my head, it was nothing new to me," she told The Associated Press on Wednesday.

 She said she knew from her past abuse that if she fought Long, it would further enrage him.